 Broadly, private pension arrangements in the UK can be grouped into the following five main categories:

-- Occupational pension schemes.
+- Occupational pension schemes

-- Buyout policies arising from occupational pension schemes (also known as s32 buyouts or trustee proposed buyouts).
+- Buyout policies arising from occupational pension schemes (also known as s32 buyouts or trustee-proposed buyouts)

-- Additional voluntary contribution pension schemes (which have a direct relationship with occupational pension schemes).
+- Additional voluntary contribution pension schemes (which have a direct relationship with occupational pension schemes)

-- Retirement annuity contracts (also known as s226 policies).
+- Retirement annuity contracts (also known as s226 policies)

-- Personal pensions.
+- Personal pensions

-Defined contribution pension arrangements can also be referred to as money purchase arrangements.
-A defined contribution pension arrangement is one where a set level of contributions are paid in with the aim of building up a fund to provide pension benefits on retirement.
+Defined contribution pension arrangements are also known as money purchase arrangements.
+The contributions paid in build up a fund which will be used to provide pension benefits on retirement.
 An employee with a defined contribution pension arrangement will not know in advance what the total value of their retirement fund will be.
-The value of the fund built up will generally depend on the amount of contributions paid in, the performance of the chosen investments and the charges applicable to the pension arrangement.
+The value of the fund built up will depend on the amount of contributions paid in, the performance of the chosen investments and the charges applicable to the pension arrangement.
 With a defined contribution pension arrangement, the investment risk effectively falls on the member.

-Pension = 30/80 x £50,000 = £18,750 per year.
+Pension = 30/80 x £50,000 = £18,750 per year

-Tax-free lump sum = (30 x 3)/80 x £50,000 = £56,250.
+Tax-free lump sum = (30 x 3)/80 x £50,000 = £56,250

 So, the scheme would provide the member with a tax-free lump sum of £56,250 and a pension of £18,750 gross per year.